 Overview

-Unused medication worth billions of dollars in ends up in the trash every year.
+Unused medication worth billions of dollars up in the trash every year.
 For example, research shows medication worth over $3 billion is thrown out by hospitals every year, and an additional $2 billion worth is discarded in long-term care facilities.
-Medication in these settings often goes unused because a patient’s condition improves, they change doses, change care settings or die.
-Any unopened medicine not used by the patient must be disposed of.
+Medication in these settings may go unused because a patient's condition improves, they change doses, change care settings, or die.
+Any unopened medicine not used by the patient is disposed of.
+Instead, facilities may redistribute them to qualifying individuals through prescription drug donation and reuse programs, or drug repositories.
+These state-run programs aim to increase medication access, especially to underserved populations.

 - Administrative and operational burdens on participating entities.